Barry McKenzie

-Barry McKenzie (full name: Barrington Bradman Bing McKenzie) is a fictional character created in 1964 by the Australian comedian Barry Humphries (but suggested by Peter Cook) for a comic strip, written by Humphries and drawn by New Zealand artist Nicholas Garland in the British satirical magazine Private Eye.
-He was subsequently portrayed by Australian singer Barry Crocker in two films in the 1970s.
+Barry McKenzie (full name: Barrington Bradman Bing McKenzie) is a fictional character created in 1964 by the Australian comedian Barry Humphries, suggested by Peter Cook, for a comic strip, written by Humphries and drawn by New Zealand artist Nicholas Garland in the British satirical magazine Private Eye.
+He was subsequently featured in theatre and in two films in the 1970s, and portrayed by Australian singer Barry Crocker.

 Background

-One of Humphries' early stage characters was a surfer named Buster Thompson, who served as a prototype for Barry McKenzie.
+One of Humphries' early stage characters was a surfer named "Buster Thompson", who served as a prototype for Barry McKenzie.
 Humphries has noted that after Peter Cook heard a recording of Thompson in New York in 1962, he invited him to devise a similar character for Private Eye.

 The comic strip about a "randy, boozy Australian rampaging through Swinging London" was very popular, but Eye editor Richard Ingrams eventually dropped it on account of Humphries’ drinking and missing deadlines (Ingrams gave up alcohol in the 1960s, as did Humphries in the 1970s).
 Ingrams said that "Humphries was at that stage a serious alcoholic".